Ultimate Guide to Social Work Careers UK

 • Senior and Specialist Roles: Senior social workers and those in specialised roles can earn between £40,000 and £50,000 or more per year. (up to 92k with Portman!)

-These figures can fluctuate based on regional differences and the specific sector in which you are employed.
+These figures represent gross pay and can fluctuate based on regional differences and the specific sector in which you are employed.
+Please note that actual take-home pay will be affected by deductions such as taxes, National Insurance contributions, and, where applicable, umbrella company fees.

 The demand for social workers in the UK remains strong due to ongoing societal challenges and a growing recognition of the importance of mental health and social care.
 Key trends include: